isaies/telegrambot/README.md

 ### **Voice**

-If you send to the bot a voice recording, it will download it and store it in your `./voice` directory.
+If you send a voice recording to the bot, it will download and store it in your `./voice` directory.
-It will answer to you the recording duration and the file size
+It will tell you the recording duration and the file size

 ## TODO: